 Master builder Simon Gonzales designed Cartagena Cathedral in the late 1500s, with construction beginning in 1577.

 Gaston Lelarge, a French architect, designed the current tower as part of 20th-century renovations on the cathedral.

 The cathedral was severely damaged during its construction following an attack by Sir Francis Drake, which also delayed its completion.

 The cathedral is not hard to spot, with its bright yellow facade and iconic domed tower.

-Within the cathedral are many famous frescos, a marble pulpit and 18th-century gilded altar.
+The cathedral has many famous frescos, a marble pulpit and an 18th-century gilded altar.